New Zealand Children's Worker Safety Checks under the Vulnerable Children's Act

 Read more about Children’s Worker Safety Checks under the VCA Act, as well as CVCheck’s role in providing this service.

-A Children’s Worker Safety Check is a legislative requirement under the Vulnerable Children’s Act (VCA Act) for children’s workers.
+Children’s Worker Safety Checks are a legislative requirement under the Vulnerable Children’s Act (VCA Act) for children’s workers.
 It has been required for all non-core workers since 1 July 2019.

 What package are you required to order?

-There are four packages to select from, the right one depends on the answer to the following two questions:
+There are four packages to select from.
+Correct package selection depends on the answer to the following two questions: